 Example: Let’s adjust the leading so the text is easier to read.

 This term, which is often misused, refers to the specific size and weight of a typeface.

 Example: The font I’m using here is Georgia Regular 60pt.

 A family of fonts is known as a typeface.
 They often include several weights ranging from light to heavy.

 Example: We chose this typeface because it has a lot of options and flexibility when designing.

 A symbol or mark that represents a business or organization.

-Example: The Starbucks logo has evolved over time, yet has always remained recognizable.
+Example: The Starbucks logo has evolved, yet has always remained recognizable.

 A brand is the culmination of all your marketing efforts, including your logo, color scheme and type, website, print, and online materials.

 Example: The Coca-Cola brand is so famous—due to the iconic color, script font and the unique shape of the bottle—that even if they do not use their logo in an advertisement, the brand is still instantly recognizable.

 Full bleed simply means artwork extends to the very edge and there is no border.